-Some of the questions are:
+Some of questions are:

-- Is there a unique object language operation which can take over the role of the unique classical operation of implication (conditional, set-theoretic inclusion)? - Is the usual irreflexive and symmetric orthogonality relation appropriate for settheoretic representation of quantum theoretic measurements?
-Can such an orthogonality relation provide a relation of accessibility within the modal and Kripkean approach to quantum logic? - Does quantum logic have the finite model property? - Is quantum logic decidable?
+- 1. Is there a unique object language operation which can take over the role of the unique classical operation of implication (conditional, set-theoretic inclusion)? - 2.
+Is the usual irreflexive and symmetric orthogonality relation appropriate for set-theoretic representation of quantum-theoretic measurements?
+Can such an orthogonality relation provide a relation of accessibility within the modal and Kripkean approach to quantum logic? - 3.
+Does quantum logic have the finite model property? - 4.
+Is quantum logic decidable?

-In this paper we answer most of the questions and obtain a novel representation of quantum logic and quantum measurements.
+In this paper we answer the first two questions and obtain a novel representation of quantum logic and quantum measurements.

 Essentially, one of the obtained results makes the ordering within quantum sets irrelevant and substitutes the identity for the ordering relation.
 This renders the usual techniques of logic as a deductive inferential theory inappropriate and ascribes quantum deductive logic a particular equational meaning.
-The result is obtained in Sec.
-3.
+The result is obtained in Section 3.

-Another result, enables a representation of quantum logic by means of an intransitive and symmetric YES-NO relation (instead of the projectors-stemmed irreflexive and symmetric orthogonality relation) and proves quantum logic decidable as well as possessing the finite model property.
+Another result enables a representation of quantum logic by means of an intransitive and symmetric YES-NO relation (instead of the projector-based irreflexive and symmetric orthogonality relation).
 This makes the usual modal, Kripkean, and imbedding approaches inapplicable since an intransitive relation does not correspond to any modal formula in the corresponding systems.
-In a word, the following opinion by Goldblatt turns out to be fully justified: "It is perhaps the first example of a natural and significant logic that leaves the usual methods defeated."1 The representation is presented in Sec.
-4.
+In a word, the following opinion by Goldblatt (1984) turns out to be fully justified: "It is perhaps the first example of a natural and significant logic that leaves the usual methods defeated."
+The representation is presented in Section 4.

-In Sec.
-5 we provided a physical interpretation of the YES-NO representation based on the statistics of measurements.
+In Section 5 we provide a physical interpretation of the YES-NO representation based on the statistics of measurements.

-2. LATTICE VS. LOGICAL APPROACH TO QUANTUM THEORY
+2. LATTICE VERSUS LOGICAL APPROACH TO QUANTUM THEORY

-Before we dwell, in the next section, on the new results enabled by a departure from the usual techniques we shall first present here some previous recent results that stress particular points at which we have to start the departure and which are mostly concerned with the following two aspects of lattices and logics.
+Before we dwell, in the next section, on the new results made possible by a departure from the usual techniques, we first present here some previous recent results that stress particular points at which we have to start and which are mostly concerned with the following two aspects of lattices and logics.

-Lattices were formulated in order to describe the set theoretical aspects of a theory of partially ordered sets with a supremum and infimum but so as to keep to the methods of the universal algebras.
+Lattices were formulated in order to describe the set-theoretic aspects of a theory of partially ordered sets with a supremum and infimum but so as to keep to the methods of the universal algebras.
 This was achieved by representing the supremum and infimum with the help of the object language operations of conjunction and disjunction.
 Partial ordering is then also representable by means of such operations.

-Logics, on the other hand, serves us to make empirical claims by means of settheoretical predicates, to conclude from one statement (proposition) to another (i.e. to infer one from another) in a deductive way and to model the obtained structure by lattices as their algebraical models (using classes of equivalence).
-Logics also rely on the operations of conjunction and disjunction and in particular on the operation of implication (conditional), however, not to "algebraize" the logic but to facilitate deduction and inference.
-The latter possibility stems from the fact that in classical logic a unique operation of implication coresponds to the relation of implication (ordering relation).
-Therefore, to invoke an operation of implication is often considered unavoidable for a proper characterisation of any deductive theory.
+Logics, on the other hand, serve to make empirical claims by means of set-theoretic predicates, to conclude from one statement (proposition) to another (i.e., to infer one from another) in a deductive way, and to model the obtained structure by lattices as their algebraic models (using classes of equivalence).
+Logics also rely on the operations of conjunction and disjunction and in particular on the operation of implication (conditional), however, not to "algebraize" the logic, but to facilitate deduction and inference.
+The latter possibility stems from the fact that in classical logic a unique operation of implication corresponds to the relation of implication (ordering relation).
+Therefore, to invoke an operation of implication is often considered unavoidable for a proper characterization of any deductive theory.
 The modal semantics of the classical logic is but a further characterization of relations between classical "logico-empirical" deductive propositions.